scorpido74/azure-docs.nl-nl/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

 > Nadat u de stappen in dit document hebt doorlopen, moet u niet vergeten de clusters te verwijderen om overtollige kosten te voorkomen.

 > [!IMPORTANT]
-> In dit voor beeld wordt DStreams gebruikt.
-Dit is een oudere Spark-streaming-technologie.
-Zie voor een voor beeld waarin nieuwe functies van Spark-streaming worden gebruikt de [Spark Structured streaming met Apache Kafka](hdinsight-apache-kafka-spark-structured-streaming.md) document.
+> This example uses DStreams, which is an older Spark streaming technology.
+For an example that uses newer Spark streaming features, see the [Spark Structured Streaming with Apache Kafka](hdinsight-apache-kafka-spark-structured-streaming.md) document.

 ## <a name="create-the-clusters"></a>De clusters maken

-Apache Kafka in HDInsight biedt geen toegang tot de Kafka-brokers via het openbare internet.
-Alles wat er naar Kafka praat, moet zich in hetzelfde virtuele Azure-netwerk bevindt als de knoop punten in het Kafka-cluster.
-In dit voor beeld bevinden zowel de Kafka-als Spark-clusters zich in een virtueel Azure-netwerk.
-In het volgende diagram ziet u hoe communicatie stromen tussen de clusters:
+Apache Kafka on HDInsight doesn't provide access to the Kafka brokers over the public internet.
+Anything that talks to Kafka must be in the same Azure virtual network as the nodes in the Kafka cluster.
+For this example, both the Kafka and Spark clusters are located in an Azure virtual network.
+The following diagram shows how communication flows between the clusters:

 ![Diagram van Spark- en Kafka-clusters in een Azure Virtual Network](./media/hdinsight-apache-spark-with-kafka/apache-spark-kafka-vnet.png)

 > [!NOTE]
-> Hoewel Kafka zichzelf beperkt is tot communicatie binnen het virtuele netwerk, kunnen andere services op het cluster, zoals SSH en Ambari, via internet worden benaderd.
+> Though Kafka itself is limited to communication within the virtual network, other services on the cluster such as SSH and Ambari can be accessed over the internet.
 Zie [Poorten en URI's die worden gebruikt door HDInsight](hdinsight-hadoop-port-settings-for-services.md) voor meer informatie over de openbare poorten die beschikbaar zijn voor HDInsight.

-Hoewel u hand matig een Azure Virtual Network-, Kafka-en Spark-cluster kunt maken, is het eenvoudiger om een Azure Resource Manager sjabloon te gebruiken.
-Gebruik de volgende stappen om een Azure Virtual Network-, Kafka-en Spark-cluster te implementeren in uw Azure-abonnement.
+While you can create an Azure virtual network, Kafka, and Spark clusters manually, it's easier to use an Azure Resource Manager template.
+Use the following steps to deploy an Azure virtual network, Kafka, and Spark clusters to your Azure subscription.

 1. Gebruik de volgende knop om u aan te melden bij Azure en de sjabloon in de Azure Portal te openen.